Early life and career of Abraham Lincoln: Ancestry

 The identity of Lincoln's maternal grandfather is unclear.
 In a conversation with William Herndon, Lincoln's law partner and one of his biographers, the president implied that his grandfather was "a Virginia planter or large farmer", but did not identify him.
 Lincoln felt that it was from this aristocratic grandfather that he had inherited "his power of analysis, his logic, his mental activity, his ambition, and all the qualities that distinguished him from the other members and descendants of the Hanks family."
 Lincoln's maternal grandmother, Lucy Hanks, may have migrated to Kentucky, with her daughter, Nancy.
 There was a debate over whether Lincoln's mother, Nancy Hanks Lincoln, was born out of wedlock.
 Mitochondrial DNA tests of descendants of Lucy Hanks have shown this to be true.
 Nancy resided with Rachael Shipley Berry, and her husband, Richard Berry Sr., in Washington County, Kentucky.
 Nancy is believed to have remained with the Berry family after her mother's marriage to Henry Sparrow, which took place several years after the women arrived in Kentucky.
 The Berry home was about a mile and a half from the home of Thomas Lincoln's mother; the families were neighbors for seventeen years.
-It was during this time when Thomas met Nancy.
+It was during this time that Thomas met Nancy.
 Thomas Lincoln and Nancy Hanks were married on June 12, 1806, at the Beech Fork settlement in Washington County, Kentucky.
 The Lincolns moved to Elizabethtown, Kentucky, following their marriage.

 Unproven rumors

 Biographers have rejected numerous rumors about Lincoln's paternity.
 According to historian William E. Barton, one of these rumors began circulating in 1861 "in various forms in several sections of the South" that Lincoln's biological father was Abraham Enloe, a resident of Rutherford County, North Carolina, who died in that same year.
 However, Barton dismissed the rumors as "false from beginning to end."
 Enloe publicly denied his connection to Lincoln, but is reported to have privately confirmed it.
-The Bostic Lincoln Center in Bostic, North Carolina, also claims that Abraham Lincoln was born in Rutherford County, North Carolina, and argues the case that Nancy Hanks had an illegitimate child while she was working for the Enlow family.
+The Bostic Lincoln Center in Bostic, North Carolina, also claims that Abraham Lincoln was born in Rutherford County, North Carolina, and argues the case that Nancy Hanks had an illegitimate child while she was working for the Enloe family.

 Rumors of Lincoln's ethnic and racial heritage were also circulated, especially after he entered national politics.
 Citing Chauncey Burr's Catechism, which references a "pamphlet by a western author adducing evidence", David J. Jacobson has suggested Lincoln was "part Negro", but the claim is unproven.
 Lincoln also received mail that called him "a negro" and a "mulatto".